jes/notes/4thaxis.md

 the collet, but I did notice that the high spot was always in the same place relative to the chuck register, so the chuck register is definitely the major source of error.

+[2023-10-20](20231020.md): I discovered that the source of the concentricity error is that the chuck is registering on the *bolts* rather than on the register.
+I widened the bolt holes and now it is possible to centre it, but there is a bit of play in the register.
+Better than before though.

 ## Potential improvements to the 4th axis